apache/nuttx/configs/sama5d3x-ek/README.txt

   --------------

-  The SAMA5D3x-EK provides a two SD memory card slots:  (1) a full size SD card slot (J7 labeled MCI0), and (2) a microSD memory card slot (J6 labeled MCI1).
+  The SAMA5D3x-EK provides a two SD memory card slots:  (1) a full size SD card slot (J7 labelled MCI0), and (2) a microSD memory card slot (J6 labelled MCI1).

   The full size SD card slot connects via HSMCI0.
 The card detect discrete is available on PB17 (pulled high).
-The write protect descrete is tied to ground (via PP6) and not available to software.
+The write protect discrete is tied to ground (via PP6) and not available to software.
 The slot supports 8-bit wide transfer mode, but the NuttX driver currently uses only the 4-bit wide transfer mode